What is ITDR?

 and Security

-Unlike traditional identity management solutions, which focus on authenticationuser access control and privilege management, ITDR emphasizes proactive threat detection within SaaS applications.
+Unlike traditional identity management solutions, which focus on authentication, user access control and privilege management, ITDR emphasizes proactive threat detection within SaaS applications.
 With ITDR, security teams can quickly respond to emerging threats based on user behavior, privilege misuse, and identity anomalies.
+ITDR also helps detect early signs of identity compromise and enables organizations to respond before significant damage occurs.

 For instance, ITDR tools for SaaS applications monitor for privileged access misuse, inactive account exploitation, and unusual account behaviors, which can indicate the presence of insider threats or external attacks.
-Given that SaaS applications are highly interconnected, a single compromised identity can jeopardize an entire network of applications, making ITDR essential for comprehensive SaaS security.
+Given that SaaS applications are highly interconnected, a single compromised identity can jeopardize an entire network of applications, making ITDR a critical component of a comprehensive SaaS security strategy.
+ITDR helps organizations protect identities and reduce the risk of identity-related breaches by quickly identifying and responding to compromised accounts.

 It’s important to differentiate ITDR from SaaS Security Posture Management (SSPM).
 While SSPM is a proactive approach to identifying potential misconfigurations, ITDR operates with the assumption that a breach has already occurred.
+ITDR is especially critical for providing visibility and threat detection across complex cloud environments, where the attack surface and identity risks are significantly increased.
 It looks for behavioral anomalies and suspicious identity-related activities rather than configuration errors.
-Where SSPM may focus on preventing threats by securing the SaaS environment through detection of misconfigurations and configuration drift, ITDR detects active threats based on identity patterns, access behavior, and potential misuse of credentials.
+Where an SSPM could focus on preventing threats by securing the SaaS environment through the detection of misconfigurations and configuration drift, ITDR detects active threats based on identity patterns, access behavior, and potential misuse of credentials, including the need to quickly identify and respond to compromised accounts.
+Automated ITDR solutions can help contain threats by disabling compromised accounts as part of incident response.

 How Valence Helps with ITDR in SaaS Security